kabisa/launch-base/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec gem tag --push`, which will create and ush a git tag for the version.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec gem tag --push`, which will create and push a git tag for the version.
 Travis CI will automatically build and publish the gem.

 ## Contributing